Best Universities in London For International Students

 Support Services for International Students

 This one is really important but often ignored.
 Some universities offer extra help for international students.
-They may help with visas, bank accounts, and part-time job searches.
-Check if your university has an international student support office.
+They may assist with obtaining visas, opening bank accounts, and searching for part-time jobs.
+Check if your university has an office dedicated to supporting international students.

 Industry Connections and Internship Help